Supriyasus/FingerBot/README.md

-# FingerBot
+# FingerBot Gesture Control

-This project utilizes computer vision to detect the number of fingers shown to the camera and executes different system commands based on the count.
-It uses OpenCV, Mediapipe, and CVZone for hand tracking and gesture recognition.
+FingerBot is a web application that detects hand gestures using your webcam and triggers specific system actions based on the number of fingers shown.

-## Features
+Features

-Detects the number of fingers displayed in front of the camera.

-Executes different system commands based on the detected finger count:

-1 Finger: Opens Outlook Calendar.

-2 Fingers: Launches Microsoft Edge.
+Real-time hand gesture detection

+System actions triggered by specific gestures:

-3 Fingers: Opens Command Prompt.
+5 Fingers: Opens Notepad

-4 Fingers: Opens Camera.
+4 Fingers: Opens Camera

+3 Fingers: Opens Command Prompt

-5 Fingers: Opens Notepad.
+2 Fingers: Opens Microsoft Edge

-No Hands Detected: Displays a message.
+1 Finger: Opens Calendar

+## Deployment

+The project is deployed and accessible via [your deployed link].

+## Usage

+Open the application in your browser.

+Click on "Start Camera".

+Show a gesture with your fingers.

+Click "Detect Gesture" to trigger the corresponding action.

 ## Technologies Used

-Python
+Python (Flask)

-OpenCV (cv2)
+OpenCV

-Mediapipe (mp)

-CVZone (cvzone)

-OS Module (os)

-## Installation

-To run the project, install the required dependencies:
+cvzone (HandTrackingModule)

+HTML, CSS (Tailwind), JavaScript

+## Setup (For Local Development)

+Clone the repository:

+    git clone <repository-url>
+    cd Finger_Bot

+Install dependencies:

-    pip install opencv-python cvzone mediapipe
+    pip install -r requirements.txt

-## Usage

-Run the script using:
+Run the Flask app:

-    python main.py
+    python app.py

-Ensure your webcam is connected and place your hand in front of the camera to trigger commands.
+Open http://localhost:5000 in your browser.